Aaron Hicks

-Aaron Michael Hicks (born October 2, 1989) is an American professional baseball center fielder for the New York Yankees of Major League Baseball (MLB).
-He was drafted by the Minnesota Twins in the first round of the 2008 MLB draft.
-He made his MLB debut on In 2013 with the Twins and was traded to the Yankees after the 2015 season.
+Aaron Michael Hicks (born October 2, 1989) is an American professional baseball outfielder who is a free agent.
+He played in Major League Baseball (MLB) for the Minnesota Twins, New York Yankees, Baltimore Orioles, and Los Angeles Angels.

+Hicks was drafted by the Twins in the first round of the 2008 MLB draft.
+He made his MLB debut in 2013 with the Twins and was traded to the Yankees after the 2015 season.
+In 2023, the Yankees released Hicks, and he signed with the Baltimore Orioles.

 Early life

-Hicks grew up in Long Beach, California, attending Woodrow Wilson Classical High School, where he was a star baseball player.
-He also attended Major League Baseball's (MLB) Urban Youth Academy, designed to promote baseball in the urban areas.
+Aaron Michael Hicks was born October 2, 1989 in San Pedro, California to Joe and Jody Hicks.
+He is Black.
+Hicks grew up in San Pedro, California and attended Woodrow Wilson Classical High School, where he was a star baseball player.
+He also attended Major League Baseball's (MLB) Urban Youth Academy, which is designed to promote baseball in urban areas.